 Martha is a dog who eats alphabet soup and it makes her talk.
 The show is based on a book series and is just the cutest thing ever.
 We’ve been watching Martha just about as long as Daniel Tiger and it makes us laugh a ton.

 Martha could easily be our own dog, Daisy.
 She’s obsessed with food, is super snuggly and loyal, and loves her family.
 Each episode has Martha learning along with some of the kids as they navigate situations in their life.
 She also learns new words in the process.

-We love how Martha serves as a placeholder for a child who has a lot to learn.
-Her behavior and mentality has her asking questions endlessly to help people and figure things out.
+We love how Martha serves as a sort of avatar for a child who has a lot to learn.
+Her behavior and mentality has her asking questions endlessly to help people and figure things out, just like a young child.
 There are usually moral or ethical lessons in each episode such as not being arrogant, doing the right thing, and it being the thought that counts.